AndreiRobertoOleniuc/InformationStream/README.md

-An open source news platform for everybody, to contribute and get informed
+An open source news platform for everybody, to contribute and get informed.